ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 ## Metadata Format

-Metadata stored in any Arweave transaction tag will be defined in the following way:
+Metadata stored in any Arweave transaction tag will be defined in the following manner:

 ```
-Example-tag: "example-data"
+{ "name": "Example-Tag", "value": "example-data" }
 ```

 Metadata stored in the Transaction Data Payload will follow JSON formatting like below:

 ```
 {
-    "example-tag": "example-data"
+    "exampleField": "exampleData"
 }
 ```